gir-ish/Emo-FAKE/README.md

-# 🎵 Audio Spoof Detection App
+# 🎭 EmoFake Detection App

-This is a Streamlit-based web application that uses advanced machine learning models to detect whether an audio file is **bonafide** (real) or **spoofed** (fake).
-The application leverages Facebook's Wav2Vec2 for feature extraction and a TensorFlow-based CNN model for classification.
+This is a Streamlit-based web application that uses advanced machine learning models to detect whether an audio file is **bonafide** (emotionally authentic) or **spoofed** (emotionally fake).
+The application leverages Facebook's Wav2Vec2 for feature extraction and a TensorFlow-based CNN model trained on MMS features for classification.

 ---